 Installing the Command Line Compiler

-You can use the Elements Command Line Compiler, directly or via MSBuild/xbuild, if you do not want to build your projects from inside the IDE, or to use it from automated build scripts or on your CI servers.
+You can use the Elements Command Line Compiler, via EBuild.exe, if you do not want to build your projects from inside the IDE, or to use it from automated build scripts or on your CI servers.

 On Mac and Linux, the command line compiler can be installed manually.
-This is necessary even if you already have Fire, as Fire comes with the compiler embedded, but does not register it system-wide.
+This is necessary to use the compiler form Terminal even if you already have Fire, because Fire comes with the compiler embedded, but does not register it system-wide.
 See also Setting up the External Compiler for use with Fire for details.

 Note: Installing and using the external compiler on Mac or Linux requires Mono 4.0 or later to be installed system-wide and in the default location beforehand.